From Amman to D.C., protests erupt for Palestinians following the Gaza hospital blast

 American Jewish organizations gathered at the Capitol on Wednesday criticizing the Israeli government and demanding a ceasefire.

-Arrests are beginning, but we won't leave until we get CEASEFIRE NOW and STOP THE GENOCIDE of Palestinians in Gaza! pic.twitter.com/fR6tlneyBq— Jewish Voice for Peace (@jvplive) October 18, 2023

-Jewish Voice for Peace and If Not Now Org marched in the streets calling for the end of "genocide in Palestine."
+The organizations Jewish Voice for Peace and If Not Now marched in the streets calling for the end of the Israeli bombardment of Gaza.
 They entered the Capitol building late in the afternoon and continued to hold demonstrations in the Cannon House Office Building until police started to make arrests.

 The Capitol Police said Wednesday night that the number of people arrested could change by Thursday once everyone has been processed.